 Careers and Internships

 We encourage students to follow their passion and find a position that best fits their path, as long as it is relevant to the general course of study.
-Students are required to set up their own internship interviews.
+Although faculty and mentors will assist students in finding internships, an internship will not be provided (this is an entrepreneurship program!).

 See the CWRU International Office web site.

-The program delivers practical business instruction that is necessary for recognizing opportunities and launching new products and services.
-Please see the course descriptions for more specific information.
+The program delivers practical business instruction that is necessary for recognizing opportunities in technology commercialization and launching new products and services.
+Please see the curriculum page for more specific information.

 STEP students have enrolled in MBA and PhD programs after earning their STEP degree.
 Respective application procedures apply for the chosen field of study.
 Some credits may transfer.